ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 [714 rows x 5 columns]
 ```

-### Linear Discriminant Analysis with One Predictor
+### Linear discriminant analysis with one predictor

 To begin, let's explore linear discriminant analysis with just one predictor.
 We'll classify whether a passenger `survived` the Titanic sinking or not based on the `fare` that passenger paid.
 We might expect passengers who paid a higher fare would be more likely to survive.